-- 1. At its meeting today, the Health, Social Care and Sport Committee will take evidence from stakeholders as part of its inquiry into alternative pathways to primary care. - The Committee will hear from two panels of witnesses comprising organisations representing a combination of NHS primary care services in community settings and multi-disciplinary teams in GP practices.
+- 1. At its meeting today, the Health, Social Care and Sport Committee will take evidence as part of its inquiry into alternative pathways to primary care. - 2.
+The Committee will hear from the Cabinet Secretary for Health and Social Care.